MacroUniverse/SLISCt/README.md

 Where `is_Vector<T>()` returns `true` if `T` is a `Vector<>` container, `is_dense_mat<T>()` returns `true` if `T` is a dense matrix (such as `Matrix<>`, `Cmat<>`, `FixCmat<>`).
 These function templates are also defined in "meta.h".

 ## Headers Introduction
 When using something in any header file, just including that header file will be enough.
 Header files can be included in any order.
-There is some brief introduction for each header file:
+Here is some brief introduction for each header file:
 * `slisc.h` is a shorthand for some of the mostly used headerfiles.
 * `global.h` has all the container declaration and type definitions etc.
 * `meta.h` has all the meta-programming utilities.